TalSchreiber95/TalSchreiber95/README.md

 Here are some ideas to get you started:
 -->

-- 🎓 Computer Science graduate at Ariel University.
+- 🎓 Computer Science and Mathematics Graduate at Ariel University.

 - 🔭 I am currently working at Aman Group as a Full-stack developer.<br />
 Click on the icon